ilanpillemer/ilanpillemer.github.io/_drafts/azure-tomcat-pipelines.md

           - ncftpput -v -u "$FTP_USERNAME" -p "$FTP_PASSWORD" -R $FTP_SERVER /site/wwwroot/webapps /opt/atlassian/pipelines/agent/build/my-service/target/ROOT.war
 ```

-* above file is called `bitbucket-pipelines.yml` and needs to be placed the root of the git repository in bitbucket, [pipelines](https://confluence.atlassian.com/bitbucket/configure-bitbucket-pipelines-yml-792298910.html) must be enabled.
+* above file is called `bitbucket-pipelines.yml` and needs to be placed in the root of the git repository in bitbucket, [pipelines](https://confluence.atlassian.com/bitbucket/configure-bitbucket-pipelines-yml-792298910.html) must be enabled.
 * [pipelines](https://confluence.atlassian.com/bitbucket/configure-bitbucket-pipelines-yml-792298910.html) uses a base docker image but you can specify one that has what you need.
   * [maven](http://maven.apache.org/) is what I needed.
 * tomcat does [auto deployment stuff](https://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Automatic_Application_Deployment) if you name the war file and put it in the expected place.